aggarwalpiush/Tutorial-Docker-on-GPU-Server/README.md

-Docker containerization help to create different platform agnostic and hardware agnostic environments on same machine.
-For example, if an application need linux operating system to perform its operation, it is feasible on mac/window or other operating system by making docker container.
+Docker provide different platform agnostic and hardware agnostic environments on same machine.
+For example, if an application need linux operating system to perform its operation, it is feasible on mac/windows or other operating system by creating a docker container.

-In this tutorial, we will focus on installation and creation of docker container specifically on GPU servers. so, if you are new to docker, more detailed explainations are available at https://docker-curriculum.com/
+In this tutorial, we will focus on installation and creation of docker containers specifically on GPU servers. so, if you are new to docker, more detailed explainations are available at https://docker-curriculum.com/

-Basic docker commands can also be played in its playground available at https://labs.play-with-docker.com/
+Basic docker commands can be hands-on in its playground available at https://labs.play-with-docker.com/

 ### GPU integrated Servers

 GPU enabled servers need cuda or (cuda + cudnn) drivers which provide parallel computing platform and programming model to develop GPU-accelerated applications.
-Therefore, it is mandatory to install these drivers.
+Therefore, it is mandatory to install these drivers first hand.

-To check whether these drivers are installed.
+To check whether these drivers are already installed.
 Use the following command:

 ``` nvidia-smi ``` or ``` nvcc --version ```